<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Stories Allow Prospective Families See Themselves in Your School

-Going back to the robotics lab example, you can see how the “just the facts” approach might leave a family feeling apprehensive.
+Going back to the robotics lab example, you can see how a “just the facts” approach might leave a family feeling apprehensive.
 Sure, your school has a fancy new classroom, but will my child get anything out of it?

 The storytelling approach, however, allows a prospective family to put their child in the center of the action.

-You want families to see your school as the kind of place that can transform struggling students into success stories and to propel successful students into greatness.
+You want families to see your school as the kind of place that can transform struggling students into success stories and propel successful students into greatness.

 Hearing a story about a student who walked in apprehensive and walked out a robotics master allows a family to picture their own child undergoing a similar transformation.